timofeymukha/eddylicious/docs/user_guide/input.rst

 This file format is associated with the CFD solver OpenFOAM.
 Data from a user-defined sampling surface can be saved in this format.
-OpenFoam creates a catalog each time the data is output, named with the value of the simulation time.
+OpenFOAM creates a catalog each time the data is output, named with the value of the simulation time.
 Inside this catalog yet another folder is created, named identically to the name of the sample-surface as defined by the user.